The golden gate bridge is lit up at night.

 Typical Components of a Virtual Assistant

-1. Natural Language Processing (NLP) Engines: to interpret and understand user inputs.
+1. Natural Language Processing (NLP) Engines: For natural interpretation of user input

-1. Continuous Learning Mechanisms (CLMs): to improve responses over time.
+1. Continuous Learning Mechanisms (CLMs): To evolve interactions over time.

 The first three are the core of the VA and the latter to make it bespoke to your operations.